Reimagining Farming the Natural Way

 FAQs

-1. What is the main goal of Organic Mandya’s workshops?
+1. What is the objective of Organic Mandya's Organic Farming Workshop?

-To educate farmers and communities about sustainable organic farming practices that restore soil health and increase profitability.
+The workshop aims to educate farmers and communities about sustainable farming practices that improve soil health and long-term profitability.

-2. Are organic fertilisers as effective as chemical ones?
+2. Are organic fertilizers as effective as chemical fertilizers?

 Yes.
-They improve long-term soil fertility and maintain consistent yields without harmful side effects.
+Organic fertilizers strengthen soil fertility over time and provide sustainable crop growth without harmful side effects.

 3. How can farmers transition to organic farming?

 Yes.
-Natural pest repellents like neem oil and cow urine effectively control pests while protecting beneficial organisms.
+Natural pest management methods such as neem oil and cow-based formulations help manage pests while preserving beneficial organisms.

 5. How can consumers support organic agriculture?